davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 The right part represents the evolution of the envelope when a key is **released**.
 Only the **release** duration is involved in this representation.
 The envelope gradually returns to 0 during this duration.
-Sounds of violins or synth-pads have a relatively long release time, while that of other sounds such as organs are relatively very short.
-In practice for short release times you still have to set its duration to at least 0.2 seconds, because a release time which is too short doesn't sound pleasant or natural (however it also depends what we have in mind about the construction of the instrument we want to create).
+Sounds of violins or synth-pads have a relatively long release time, while that of other sounds such as organs are very short.
+In practice for short release times we still have to set its duration to at least 0.2 seconds, because a release time which is too short doesn't sound pleasant or natural (however it also depends what we have in mind about the construction of the instrument we want to create).

 When only one division of an instrument is selected in the tree, the corresponding sound [sample](manual/soundfont-editor/editing-pages/sample-editor.md) is displayed on the background.
 It is thus possible to better visualize the evolution of the envelope relative to the sample being played.